franzmohr/bvartools/cran-comments.md

 ## R CMD check results

-* NOTE: New submission
-* NOTE: checking installed package size ... installed size is  9.0Mb sub-directories of 1Mb or more: libs 8.2Mb
+* NOTE: checking installed package size ... installed size is  9.3Mb sub-directories of 1Mb or more: libs 8.5Mb